 FDLE toll-free number - 1-888-357-7332 for TTY Accessibility - 1-877-414-7234

-Georgia -Licensed by the Georgia Nonpublic Postsecondary Education Commission.
+Georgia - Licensed by the Georgia Nonpublic Postsecondary Education Commission.
 Additional information may be obtained by contacting the State of Georgia Nonpublic Postsecondary Education Commission, 2082 East Exchange Place, Suite 220 Tucker, Georgia 30084-5305, or by calling 770-414-3300.
+For Georgia Students: If a complaint is not settled at the institutional level, the student may contact the Georgia Nonpublic Postsecondary Education Commission (GNPEC) at 770-414-3300.

 Mississippi - Licensed by the Mississippi Commission on College Accreditation.
 Additional information can be obtained by contacting the Mississippi Commission on College Accreditation, 3825 Ridgewood Road, Jackson, MS 39211 or by calling 601-432-6372.